 Perhaps, like Milner, Finnan’s low-key life and playing style played a part in his lack of widespread appreciation.
 Both on and off the pitch, he wasn’t a flashy footballer, shunning celebrity status, keeping his head down, and working his way up from the bottom, being the only player in history to have appeared in every single professional English league, along with the Champions League, UEFA Cup, Intertoto Cup, National League, and World Cup.

 Despite a miraculous rise through the ranks, Finnan always remained true to his humble nature, which was best evidenced after the famous Istanbul victory.
-When asked about the game, Finnan said that Liverpool probably wouldn’t have won with him on the field, opining that his own injury and substitution at half-time helped pave the way for the historic win.
+When asked about the game, Finnan said that Liverpool probably wouldn’t have won with him on the field, revealing that his own injury and substitution at half-time helped pave the way for the historic win.

 Finnan was always modest off the pitch, even spending time in The Gambia doing charity work after his retirement, but never shied away from a challenge throughout his career.
 Constantly creating chances for his team, while also tracking back and doing immense defensive work that many modern full-backs are lacking, Finnan’s performances were a veritable visual guidebook for how the right-back position should be played, and he should logically be remembered as a truly underrated Liverpool hero.